hugo-cervantes/cs50/week0/README.md

 - Algorithm = step by step process to solve a problem
   - Efficient = Halve problem each time (Log base 2 of n)
 - Pseudocode = mix of english & programming language
-- Functions = Reusable code that does a specific task
+- Function = Reusable code that does a specific task
-- Conditionals = Decisions based on conditions (ex. if/else statements)
+- Conditional = Decisions based on conditions (ex. if/else statements)

+AI
+- AI uses a neural network (like the brain) to give the most PROBABLE answer.
+- Large data sets used to train AI.

+C Programming Language
+- Foundational programming language